milerzxv/milerzxv/README.md

-# 👋 Hey there!
+# Hey there!
 Welcome to my GitHub profile

 I'm a **Front-End Developer** with a passion for building beautiful and functional web interfaces using **React.js**
 I'm turning ideas into reality through clean, responsive, and accessible UI/UX design

 ---

-### 🚀 Tech Stack
+### Tech Stack
-- ⚙ React.js
+- React.js
-- 🧪 JavaScript / TypeScript
+- JavaScript / TypeScript
-- 💅 HTML5 / CSS3 / SCSS
+- HTML5 / CSS3 / SCSS
-- 📦 Git / GitHub / VS Code
+- Git / GitHub / VS Code

 ---

 ### Currently Learning
-I'm diving into the world of **Roblox development** 🕹️ — exploring Lua scripting and game creation on the Roblox platform.
+Right now I'm into **Roblox development** — exploring Lua scripting and game creation on the Roblox platform :P.

 ---

-Thanks for stopping by! 🙌